SDPB Arts

 I used to take slides and I used to have a little handheld viewer that was about this big.

-I painted some still lives and landscape.
+I painted some still lifes and landscape.

-I don't hold it when I paint.
+I don't hold it.

-I have a paper towel in one hand and a paintbrush in the other.
+Yeah when I paint, I have a paper towel in one hand and a paintbrush in the other.

 So I don't always have to rinse my brush.